CjS77/node-trading-bot/README.md

 The following trade data are available as properties:

 * `ticker` - the ticker object (bid, ask, price, volume) for the selected product
-* `price` - the last trade price for the selected product
-* `midmarket_price` - the current midpoint between the highest bid and lowest ask
-* `orderbook` - The Level 2 (i.e. aggregated on price) order book for the selected product
 * `myorders` - Your orders (all orders are included)

+These properties are not automatically updated.
+Call `refresh_indicators` to reload the latest values.
+You can also call `fetch_ticker` or `fetch_myorders` to reload the respective data with promises

+In addition, a connection to the GDAX websocket feed is made to provide realtime updates of the following
+properties:

+* `last_price` - The last traded price of the exchange
+* `midmarket_price` - The current midpoint between best bid and ask
+* `orderbook` - The full level 3 orderbook, updated in realtime, or if more fine-grained control is wanted:
+* `synced_book` - The underlyign SyncedOrderbook instance

 The constructor for the base class takes the following options:

 * `product` - The order book to use.
 Defaults to 'BTC-USD'.